carpetmat/Project4/README.md

 • What is the effect of wind and rain on underwater noise?
 Explain any behavior you observe in your result.

       Wind appears to have the greatest effect on underwater noise.
-However there is a discrepancy I cannot explain when comparing<br>         the wind and rain only data for the Oregon Offshore.
+However there is a discrepancy I cannot explain when comparing the wind and rain only data for the Oregon Offshore.
 They appear to be at similar dB levels.
-However looking at the wind <br>
-      and rain at those times, nothing seems unusual.
+However looking at the wind and rain at those times, nothing seems unusual.

 • Which one has the highest impact?
 Rain or wind?